German Heart Center Munich

-- 1993 Research Scholarship of the Sandoz Foundation for Therapeutic Research.
+- 1993 Research Scholarship from the Sandoz Foundation for Therapeutic Research.

-- 1994 Walter Clawiter Prize of the University of Duesseldorf.
+- 1994 Walter Clawiter Prize from the University of Duesseldorf.

-- 1995 Ernst von Leyden Memorial Medal of the Berlin Society for Internal Medicine.
+- 1995 Ernst von Leyden Memorial Medal from the Berlin Society for Internal Medicine.

-- 1995 Heisenberg Scholarship of the German Research Foundation.
+- 1995 Heisenberg Scholarship from the German Research Foundation.

-- 2001 Arthur Weber Prize of the German Society of Cardiology.
+- 2001 Arthur Weber Prize from the German Society of Cardiology.

-- 2001 Science Prize of the German Society for Prevention and Rehabilitation.
+- 2001 Science Prize from the German Society for Prevention and Rehabilitation.

-- 2001 Scientific Award for obesity research of the German Society for Hypertension.
+- 2001 Science Prize for Obesity Research from the German Society for Hypertension.